GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-taxonomy-meta.md

 # Schema Taxonomy Meta

-Retrieve meta values for taxonomies (i.e. tags and categories), by querying field `meta`.
+Retrieve meta values for taxonomies (i.e. tags and categories), by querying fields `metaValue` and `metaValues`.

 For security reasons, which meta keys can be queried must be explicitly configured.
 By default, the list is empty.

-Querying meta values is an expensive operation, requiring a call to the database per object and meta key, so enable this module (as to expose the `meta` field in the GraphQL schema) only if needed.
+Querying meta values is an expensive operation, requiring a call to the database per object and meta key, so enable this module (as to expose the meta fields in the GraphQL schema) only if needed.

 ## How to use

-Query field `meta` on a tag or category, passing the required meta key as field argument `key`.
+Query fields `metaValue` and `metaValues` on a tag or category, passing the required meta key as field argument `key`.

 For instance, this query retrieves the category's `description` meta value (as long as allowed by configuration):